 ● Emotional connection isn’t important in relationships.

 These false beliefs make real-life intimacy feel disappointing or even uncomfortable.
 As a result, people continue choosing porn over real relationships.
+Sexuality educators, such as those in the American Association of Sexuality Educators, Counsellors, and Therapists (AASECT), play a key role in helping individuals develop healthy attitudes toward sex and relationships.

 How Porn Addiction Affects Life